-The Chapel is one of Essex's miniature treasures but has been a source of concern for many years owing to its poor condition and vandalism.
-Pro-active management and co-operation with the Country Park team mean this is a thing of the past.
-Lord Petre gifted the chapel to HCT in 2010 since when we have raised funds for restoration.
-Initial repairs and the first stages of restoration are now complete and have secured the structure so it is safe for supervised visits - but there is much yet to do.
+The Chapel is one of Essex's miniature treasures but has been a source of concern for many years owing to poor condition and vandalism.
+Lord Petre gifted the chapel to HCT in 2010 since when pro-active management by HCT and co-operation with the Country Park team mean this is a thing of the past.
+HCT has undertaken the first two stages of restoration - but there is much yet to do.

 Help put back the windows

 The stained glass in the chapel was designed and made by the Birmingham firm Hardman & Co.
 It was reputedly a fine set of glass but was lost to vandalism.
 When Historic Chapels Trust took on the chapel the windows were all blocked up.
 A search for suitable replacement glazing is now in hand.